If there were a Hall of Fame for pinch hitters, one of the first to enter would be Harry Elwood "Moose" McCormick.

-With two outs McCormick lined a single to left.
+With one out McCormick reached on a fielder's choice.
 Nineteen-year-old Fred Merkle was the next hitter.
 Merkle rifled a long single down the right field line and McCormick raced to third.
 The fans were salivating, ready to taste a victory that would bring the Giants closer to a pennant.

 The next batter, Al Bridwell, noticed that Merkle was straying far off the bag at first.
 That did not make sense to him because the only run they needed was McCormick's on third.
 Bridwell stepped out and looked at Merkle.
 Merkle returned to first and stayed closer to the bag.

 Bridwell dug in and lined the first pitch past the diving second baseman, Johnny Evers, into right center field.
 McCormick, jumping for joy, raced home with the apparent winning run as Bridwell ran to first.